swarmlet/swarmlet-website/docs/getting-started/deploying-applications.md

 title: Deploying applications
 ---

-## How to deploy applications on your swarm
+## How to deploy apps on your swarm

 - Use an existing project, or create a new project based on one of the [examples](/docs/getting-started/deploying-applications#example-application-setup)
 - Add a `docker-compose.yml` file in the root of your project: [example docker-compose.yml](https://github.com/swarmlet/swarmlet/blob/master/examples/basic-example/docker-compose.yml)